Stanley Basin Sawtooth Mountains Idaho

 Several weeks ago I was finally able to make a return visit to Whatcom Pass and Tapto Lakes.
 In the heart of North Cascades National Park, Whatcom Pass is the quintessential North Cascades wilderness.
 It rises out of deep untouched forest valleys to jaw-dropping views of rugged glacier-clad peaks.
 From Part 1

-Exploring Tapto Lakes Basin
+Exploring Tapto Lakes North Cascades Basin

 Tapto Lakes is one of those locations that many hikers dream about visiting.
 Remote, high in the subalpine, and surrounded by rugged snowcapped peaks, the lakes have all the features of a classic backpacking destination.
 Tapto Lakes sits in a basin about 800′ above Whatcom Pass.
 The basin contains a large lake and several smaller lakes set in a heather-filled subalpine meadow.
 The basin is shaped somewhat like an amphitheater, with the main show being the stupendous views of Mount Challenger and Whatcom Peak.
 Situated in a designated cross-country zone by the park service, with a permit you are free to camp anywhere among the lakes, though with a few caveats.